 - Human-elephant conflicts, which often leads to their death

-In the past these elephants were not sought after because of their tiny tusks.
+In the past these elephants were not sought after because of their small tusks.
 Now poachers have become more aggressive (taking skins and tusks) and the elephants have become more vulnerable due to habitat destruction.

 - Lifespan 55-70